Grumman F-14 Tomcat U.S Navy

 slot and corrections

-I will finish this model in the Fujimi provided VF-85 Jolly Rodgers scheme with gull grey/white finish.
+This model was finished in the Fujimi provided VF-85 Jolly Rodgers scheme with gull grey/white finish.
 They were stationed at the USS Nimitz and flew the F-14A.
 The black tails with white "bones" will be nice.
 This squadron was also one of the stars in the American movie "the final countdown".

 The assembly of the Fujimi model gave no troubles, the parts need careful glueing and patience but you will get a fine result.